butaixianran/VIdeo_Upscaler_by_GFPGAN/README.md

 # Comman Issue of GFPGAN
 ### Downloading failed
-When using GFPGAN for the first time, it gonna download 2 models from github.
-One for `GFPGAN`, one for `Real-ESRGAN`.
+When using GFPGAN for the first time, it gonna download 3 models from github. two for `GFPGAN`, one for `Real-ESRGAN`.
 If downloading failed, it will show the downloading link and its target local folder path.
-So you can just manually download these 2 models and put them into the right folder.
+So you can just manually download these models and put them into the right folder.

 ### Can not find `torchvision.transforms.functional_tensor`
 GFPGAN is based on a project called `basicsr`.
 This project only works with pytorch 1.x.
 If you really want to use it with torch 2.x, you can go to basicsr's folder, find `basicsr/data/degradations.py`, replace all `torchvision.transforms.functional_tensor` to `torchvision.transforms.functional`.